janik6n/jetzt/README.md

 Light-weight scaffold raiser for new Python development projects.

-This is a tiny tool built with Bash Shell and Python 3 to automate repetitive manual tasks, when creating a new Python development project.
+This is a tiny tool built with shell scripts and Python 3 to automate repetitive manual tasks, when creating a new Python development project.
 What you will end up with, when using the tool?

 1. A new project directory under your `DEVHOME`.
 1. New **active** *virtualenv* named `venv` with the System-level installed Python 3 version.